little flowers of faith

 Wood styles: the work of human hands and the work of nature.

-This little road shelter is between Samoens and Sixt and the walls and beams are typical of the local carpentry style.
-Twisted tree trunks by Stow Lake, in the Golden Gate Park.
+This little road shelter is between Samoens and Sixt and the walls and beams are typical of the local carpentry style vs Twisted tree trunks by Stow Lake, in the Golden Gate Park, in the City.

 L'Eglise de Notre-Dame de l'Assomption - photo by Michele Szekely Forrest Hill MUNI station - photo by Michele Szekely